prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 title: "The Best Ethernet Cable for the Xbox One (2019)"
 permalink: "/gaming-ethernet-cable/"
 layout: page
-seotitle: "#1 Best Ethernet Cable for Xbox One 2019 (Fast)"
+seotitle: "Best Ethernet Cable for Xbox One & Xbox One X (2020)"
 meta: "We're taking a look at the best ethernet cable for the Xbox One in 2019!"
 ---